 It is noteworthy that, without restrictions on the size of initial data, a remarkable result was established by Vaigant-Kazhikhov \cite{VK}, who proved that the two-dimensional system (\ref{ns})--(\ref{i30}) admits a unique global strong solution for large initial data with density away from vacuum, provided $\beta>3$ in rectangle domains.
-Later, in the periodic domain, Jiu-Wang-Xin \cite {JWX1} generalized the result in \cite{VK} by removing the condition that the initial density should be away from vacuum.
+Later, in the periodic domain, Jiu-Wang-Xin \cite{JWX1} generalized the result in \cite{VK} by removing the condition that the initial density should be away from vacuum.
 Recently, for the system (\ref{ns})--(\ref{i30}) in the two-dimensional periodic domains or the two-dimensional whole space with the density allowed to vanish, Huang-Li \cite{HL2,HL3} (see also \cite{JWX2}) relaxed the crucial condition from $\beta>3$ to $\beta>\frac{4}{3}$ by applying some new ideas based on commutator theory and blow up criterion.
 Very recently, Fan-Li-Li \cite{FLL} investigated the problem (\ref{ns})--(\ref{i30}) in a general two-dimensional bounded simply connected domain, where the velocity field is subject to the Navier-slip boundary conditions.
 They established the global existence of strong and weak solutions when $\beta>\frac{4}{3}$.
-Furthermore, Fan-Li-Wang \cite{FLW} obtained the time-independent upper bound of the density and the exponential decay of the global strong solution under the sole assumption $\beta>\frac{4}{3}$ in two-dimensional periodic domains or bounded simple connected domains.
+Furthermore, Fan-Li-Wang \cite{FLW} obtained the time-independent upper bound of the density and the exponential decay of the global strong solution under the sole assumption $\beta>\frac{4}{3}$ in two-dimensional periodic domains or bounded simply connected domains.
 Later, Fan-Jiang-Li \cite{FJL} generalized these results to two-dimensional multi-connected domains.

-In this paper, we investigate the global existence of axisymmetric strong and weak solutions to the three-dimensional compressible Navier-Stokes equations in a cylinder that excludes the axis, subject to slip boundary conditions.
-Without loss of generality, we consider \be\la{om}\ba \OM=A \times \T, \ea\ee where $A=\{ (x_1,x_2) \in \rr : 1<x^2_1+x^2_2<4 \}$ is a two-dimensional annular domain, and $\T=\r / \mathbb{Z}$ is the one-dimensional torus.
-We also assume that the flow is periodic in the $x_3$-direction with period 1.
+In this paper, we investigate the global existence of axisymmetric strong and weak solutions to the three-dimensional compressible Navier-Stokes equations in a cylindrical domain excluding the axis, subject to slip boundary conditions.
+Without loss of generality, we consider \be\la{om}\ba \OM=A \times \T, \ea\ee where $A=\{ (x_1,x_2) \in \rr : 1<x^2_1+x^2_2<4 \}$ is a two-dimensional annulus and $\T=\r / \mathbb{Z}$ is the one-dimensional torus.
+We assume that the flow is periodic in the $x_3$-direction with period 1.

 For $(x_1,x_2,x_3)\in \rrr$, we introduce the cylindrical coordinate transformation \be\ba\nonumber

 \ea\ee and define the standard orthonormal basis in $\rrr$ as: \be\ba\nonumber \mathbf{e}_r=\frac{(x_1,x_2,0)}{r}, \ \mathbf{e}_\theta=\frac{(-x_2,x_1,0)}{r}, \ \mathbf{e}_z=(0,0,1). \ea\ee where $r=\sqrt{x^2_1+x^2_2}$.